by Tony DiGiulian

 25 October 1944: Damaged by surface gunfire during the Leyte Gulf battle.
 Later attacked by four Kamikazes from astern and the starboard quarter.
 Anti-aircraft fire shot down two attackers close aboard, but the third plane crashed into the port side of the flight deck, damaging it badly.
 The fourth plane hit and destroyed the aft port stack.
 The Kalinin Bay suffered extensive structural damage, with 5 dead and 55 wounded.
 Sent to Manus for temporary repairs, arriving 1 November.
 Getting under way for the United States 7 November, the escort carrier reached San Diego on 27 November, where she was repaired and modified until 18 January 1945.

 USS Kitkun Bay CVE-71

-1) 25 October 1944: During the Leyte Gulf battle a Zero fighter plane struck the port catwalk killing 1 man and wounding 16.
+1) 25 October 1944: During the Leyte Gulf battle a Mitsubishi A6M Zero "Zeke" fighter plane struck the port catwalk killing 1 man and wounding 16.
 Repairs at Pearl Harbor completed 17 December 1944.

 USS Kadashan Bay CVE-76